Killing Bites: Manga

-Volume list
+Volumes

 Anime

-A 12-episode anime television series adaptation by Liden Films aired from January 13 to March 31, 2018 on MBS TV's "Animeism" programming block.
-The opening theme is "killing bites" by fripSide, and the ending theme is "Kedamono Damono" (ケダモノダモノ) by Kitsunetsuki.
+A 12-episode anime television series adaptation by Liden Films aired from January 13 to March 31, 2018, on MBS's "Animeism" programming block.
+The opening theme is "Killing Bites" by fripSide, and the ending theme is "Kedamono Damono" (ケダモノダモノ) by Kitsunetsuki.
 Amazon Video streamed the Director's Cut version worldwide.
-The four Blu-ray releases were released from March 28, 2018 to June 26, 2018.
+The four Blu-ray releases were released from March 28, 2018, to June 26, 2018.
 Each release has three episodes inside the disc for a total of 12 episodes.
 Sentai Filmworks has licensed the series for home video release in North America.

-Episode list
+Episodes

 Video game

 A video game adaptation for the PlayStation 4 and PlayStation Vita was announced in 2015, developed by Nex Entertainment.
 The game was delayed in 2016 after the developer was dissolved, and the game's development was later suspended.